ixxeL2097/k3s/README.md

       name: api@internal
 ```

-Your traefik dashboard should be accessible to the URL `traefik.fredcorp.com:[port]` (in this case, the port will be the port mapped from docker to your host machine).
+Your traefik dashboard should be accessible to the URL `traefik.fredcorp.com:5443 (the host port mapped to your docker container 443 port).
 It won't be accessible to IP adress so be careful.

 ## HTTPS redirection